-- 1. You will work in groups of 5-6 students from the same set to complete this assignment. - 2.
+- 1. Groups of 5-6 students from the same set will work together to complete this assignment. - 2.
 Marks are assigned based on three criteria for both the presentation and poster.
 The distribution of marks is outlined for you.
-A more detailed outline will be provided during class time. - 3.
+A more detailed outline is provided in the student lab manual. - 3.
 Your clinical techniques instructors will grade the assignment.